 Propagation isn't just practical; it's downright enjoyable, and the best part?
 It can lead to free plants! 🌱✂️ There are various methods to propagate houseplants, so let's explore a few:

-Before you pick your scissors up and you need to identify the nodes.
-These are the points along the stem where the leaves are attached.
-Always make your cuttings on the internode which is the stem area between two nodes.
-Use a sharp tool to cut diagonally & try not to cut too close to the node as this is where your plants roots will develop .
+Before you grab your scissors, identify the nodes - those little points along the stem where the leaves are attached.
+Always make your cuttings on the internode, the stem area between two nodes.
+Use a sharp tool to cut diagonally, ensuring you don't trim too close to the node, as this is where your plant's roots will sprout

-- Internodal stem cutting.
-This method is tried and tested and works best on hanging and vining plants like Monsteras, philodendrons, pothos, syngoniums & even marantas.
+This method is tried and tested and works best on hanging and vining plants like Monsteras, Philodendrons, Pothos, Syngoniums & even Marantas.
 If you make a cutting between two nodes, you’re able to make many new plants from the parent.
 From experience we find that these sorts of cuttings root better using water.